eddiechu-zz/Encrypt-Delete-Test/README.md

 You can refer to the source code if you know programming or you can download the complied files, password zipped or ISO version.

-Hope no more ransomware incident!
-Please share this blog with friend if you found it is useful.
+Hope there is no more ransomware incident!
+Please share this blog with friends if you found it is useful.

 # This tool